Anselm Adornes: Family

+Adornes' high status in Bruges was demonstrated by the people who agreed to be the godparents of his children, among whom were: Louis de Gruuthuse, Tommaso Portinari, Abbot Jan Crabbe, Bailiff Jan de Baenst, Colard Dault and members of the Genoese families Doria and Spinola.

 Around the same year of his marriage Adornes emerged in public life in Bruges.
 From 1444 to 1449 he participated in the tournaments organised by the chivalrous Company of the White Bear.
-In 1468, he was the organiser of the Tournament of the Golden Tree, celebrating the marriage of Margaret of York and Charles the Bold, Duke of Burgundy. following the Joyous Entry of Charles into the city.
-Adornes' high status was demonstrated by the people who agreed to be the godparents of his children, among whom were: Louis de Gruuthuse, Tommaso Portinari, Abbot Jan Crabbe, Bailiff Jan de Baenst, Colard Dault and members of the Genoese families Doria and Spinola.
+He was an organiser of the Tournament of the Golden Tree, held in July 1468 to celebrate the marriage of Margaret of York and Charles the Bold, Duke of Burgundy, following their Joyous Entry into the city.
+In August 1468, Adornes and Jan Metteneye were sent as diplomats to Scotland to renegotiate trade agreements.